 The City of Fort Pierce is located on Florida's east coast in St. Lucie County.
 FPUA joined the ARP in January 1998.
-William Thiess is the Director of Utilities and Thomas W. Richards is Director of Electric & Gas Systems.
+William Thiess is the Director of Utilities.
 FPUA's service area is approximately 35 square miles.
 For more information about Fort Pierce Utilities Authority, please visit www.fpua.com.